-We now explain briefly how we estimate $F_d$, for $d\leq t$.
-For such estimation, we assume that $F_d\equiv F$ for all $d$ and, on day $t$, we estimate $F_d(k)$ by $\hat{F}_{emp}(k)$, the proportion of confirmed cases who died in $k$ or less days since confirmation, among those who died form the disease.
-For estimating this proportion we consider only cases who were confirmed by day $t-45$ and dead by day $t$. {The reason for considering only cases confirmed 45 days before the day of interest is that in the Argentine data set, approximately $98\%$ of confirmed cases that die, do so in 45 days or less.
-Considering all confirmed cases until day $t$ would lead to an overestimation of $F(k)$, for small values of $k$.
-We studied different estimators of $F$, assuming parametric models for this distribution, including regression of $y$ on $x$ with $y=$ number of days from diagnosis to death and $x$= number of days from the beginning of the epidemic (March 3rd in this case) until diagnosis date.
-We fitted a linear model and different generalized linear models.
-However for the vast majority of values of $t$ the regressions were non significant.
-Moreover, it was necessary to use the fitted models to estimate $F_d$ for values of $d$ that were way out of the range of the training data.
-This induced large extrapolation errors.
-We believe this problem can be solved by estimating with techniques designed for censored data.
-This does not seem simple for this kind of data and may be the subject of further work.}
+We explored different estimators of $F$, assuming parametric models for this distribution, including regression of $Y$ on $X$, where $Y$ represents the number of days from diagnosis to death, and $X$ represents the number of days from the beginning of the epidemic (March 3rd in this case) until the diagnosis date.
+We employed a linear model and different generalized linear models.
+However, for the majority of values of $t$, the regressions were non-significant.
+Additionally, it was necessary to use the fitted models to estimate $F_d$ for values of $d$ that were significantly beyond the range of the training data, leading to substantial extrapolation errors.
+We believe this issue can be addressed by employing techniques designed for censored data.
+However, this does not appear straightforward for this type of data and may be explored in future work.}